edmondscommerce/xctrack/README.md

 Use the [Factory](./src/Factory.php) to generate a [Task](./src/Task.php) object from either a passed in array or the `$_GET` super global

+### Download File Example
+For a simple example of using this to serve a download, see [./httpdocs/xctsk-download.php](./httpdocs/xctsk-download.php)

 ## Tests

 Basic tests - run them using: